“The ultimate authority must always rest with the individual’s own reason and critical analysis.”

 Sanity Check your Work

 One of the fastest ways to lose credibility with analysis is an answer that doesn’t make any sense.
-Always sanity check your analysis.
-Just go through it, make sure the answers seem reasonable.
+Always sanity-check your analysis.
+Just go through it, and make sure the answers seem reasonable.
 Also, give it a quick audit, follow the analysis through its logic and ensure the logic is correct.
-Any time you are sanity checking your analysis try to take a step back and put yourself in the shoes of someone that has never seen the analysis and hasn’t been trapped in it for 5 hours.
-Even better yet, have someone else sanity check the analysis and findings.
+Any time you are sanity-checking your analysis try to take a step back and put yourself in the shoes of someone that has never seen the analysis and hasn’t been trapped in it for 5 hours.
+Even better yet, have someone else sanity-check the analysis and findings.
 Excel also has a nice set of auditing tools to track the inputs and outputs of equations, inform you when data doesn’t look consistent, and error checking.